PR0M3TH3AN/BitcoinConference2024-MeshtasticWorkshop/src/Script/Meshtastic Workshop Script.md

 Next lets walk through the Android setup since they are slightly different.

-1. After installing the Meshtastic App, power on the device and then Click the + button to add the nearby device.
+1. After installing the Meshtastic App, power on the device and then tap the + button to add the nearby device.
 Then put in the one-time code from the LoRa devices screen.

 2. Change the Region to “US”.

 3. Select the “Channel” tab and click on “Edit” to add your own private channels here.

-4. Click on “Add Channel” and enter the Channel Details or Scan the QR code and have it set automatically.
-If you already have channels setup be sure to save the URL or QR code for restoration later before scanning this new QR code.
+4. Tap on “Add Channel” and enter the Channel Details or Scan the QR code and have it set automatically.

 ---